11 steps to an effective Google Ads Shopping campaign

-If there are discounts on products, do not forget to indicate them in the feed using the sale_price attribute.
-The user will see the current price and discount.
+If there are discounts on products, don’t forget to indicate them in the feed using the sale_price attribute.
+The user will see the current price and the discount.

 Step 5.
 Working with Custom label attributes

-As mentioned above, in addition to standard attributes, you can use personalized Custom labels.
-With their help, you can group products according to an important attribute for you (season, year of release, the intensity of sales, etc.).
+As mentioned before, in addition to standard attributes, you can use fine-tune Custom labels.
+With their help, you can group products according to an attribute that’s important to you (season, year of release, the intensity of sales, etc.).

-No more than 5 Custom labels are available for one product.
-They can also be used to group goods by city and sales region, which is useful in case of uneven demand in different locations.
+No more than 5 custom labels are available for a single product.
+They can also be used to group goods by city and sales region, which is useful if there’s uneven demand in different locations.

-Buyers choose with their eyes.
-Therefore, the quality and style of the picture play an important role.
-Try to stand out from the competition by using live photos, interesting compositions, photos with a product in hand or on a model instead of standard catalog pictures.
+Buyers make decisions with their eyes.
+Therefore, the quality and style of a picture play an important role.
+Try to stand out from the competition by using lively photos, interesting compositions, and photos with a product in hand or on a model instead of standard catalog pictures.

 Step 7.
 Checking the relevance of the pages

-If before the user was ready to go from page to page for the sake of making a purchase, now it is important for him to make a purchase as quickly as possible.
-The information on the page where the ad leads must be relevant to this ad: name, price, photo, delivery terms, and discount (if any) – everything must match.
-The landing page should be clear and user-friendly, no matter what device the user visits.
+If the user was previously ready to go from page to page for the sake of making a purchase then it’s now important for them to make a purchase as quickly as possible.
+The information on the page where the ad leads must be relevant to the ad with the name, price, photo, delivery terms, and discount (if any), and everything must match.
+The landing page should be clear and user-friendly, no matter what kind of device the user visits with.

 Step 8.
 Bid management

-The first weeks of advertising are more correctly called tests.
+The first weeks of advertising are more accurately referred to as tests.
 They show which products are driving the most traffic and sales.
-During this period, you do not need to chase quantitative indicators, it is important to focus on quality.
-Therefore, it is worth starting with low rates.
-When the traffic becomes better, the CTR will increase, the bounce rate will decrease, you can increase your bids.
+During this period, you don’t need to chase quantitative indicators as it’s important to focus on quality.
+Therefore, it’s worth starting with low rates.
+When the traffic becomes better, the CTR will increase, the bounce rate will decrease, and you can increase your bids.

 Step 9.
 Choosing a strategy

 As with other campaigns, there are manual and automated bid strategies available on Google Shopping.
-The advantage of the first option is complete cost control.
+The advantage of the first option is complete control over expenses.
 You can manually set bids for a specific product or at the group level.
 But the strategy becomes extremely inconvenient if the online store has hundreds or thousands of products.

-In this case, it is better to rely on automated strategies that work on the basis of machine learning:
+In this case, it’s better to rely on automated strategies that work on the basis of machine learning:

-- Optimized CPC.
+- Optimized cost per click.
 The system estimates the likelihood of conversion and reduces the cost per click if it thinks the user will make a purchase.

 - Maximum clicks.
 Bids are optimized to increase the number of clicks.